Meat Cuts

 • Are easy to prepare as they contain small amounts of bone.

-• Contain outside fat which is easy to remove.
+• Contain outside fat, which is easy to remove.

-• Include little connective tissue.
+• Contain little connective tissue.

 • Are simple to cook.